rob

 Hello and congrats on completing lesson one.
 My name is Rob and I'm a teaching assistant for Drawabox who will be handling your lesson one critique.
 Starting with your superimposed lines these are off to a fine start.
 You are keeping a clearly defined starting point with all of your wavering at the opposite end.
 Your ghosted lines and planes turned out well.
 You are using the ghosting method to good effect to get confident linework with a pretty decent deal of accuracy that will get better and better with practice.

 Your rotated box exercise turned out pretty well.
 I like that you drew this nice and big as that really helps when dealing with complex spatial problems.
 You also did a good job drawing through your boxes and keeping your gaps narrow and consistent.
 While the rotations here aren't perfect this was a good effort overall.
 The more you draw and develop your spatial thinking ability the easier these rotations are to handle.
 This is a great exercise to come back to after a few lessons to see how much your spatial thinking ability has improved.
-Your organic perspective exercises are looking quite good.
+Your organic perspective exercises are looking pretty good.
 You seem to be getting comfortable using the ghosting method and drawing from your shoulder for confident linework which is great.
-Your box constructions are solid for the most part and I can see you are developing a good sense for how box lines converge to vps.
-Nice work!
+Your boxes are pretty solid for the most part but you are relying somewhat heavily on parallel lines for your box constructions which is leading to divergences in some cases.
+The 250 box challenge will be a great next step for you in order to develop a better understanding of how box lines need to converge to vp's.
+You are also still redrawing lines far too often.

 Overall this was a really solid submission that showed a good deal of growth.
 Your line confidence and ellipses are both coming along nicely.
 I think you are understanding most of the concepts these lessons are trying to convey quite well.
 I'm going to mark this as complete and good luck with the 250 box challenge.
 Keep up the good work!